gs-gs/ha-igl-trade_portal/README.md

 The Trade UI supports multiple organisations working at the same time without affecting each other, and each organisation may have multiple users working on the same data.
 Each user of the organisation has access to any object for that org.

-There are 2 types of organisations: Exporters and Chambers.
-They don't have much difference now and both can create documents.
+There are 3 types of organisations: Traders (exporters and importers), Chambers (organisations which can create documents and send them) and Regulators (readonly access to everything).

 There are 2 types of auth supported: username/password and remote identity provider.
 They should work more or less transparently (in the same manner).

 The sign-up functionality is open, so anyone can create an account.
 The easiest approach is to create email/password one.
 But new accounts have no access to any organisation - thus can't see any data and can't create documents/etc. This is where custom human validation begins:

-* it's either staff member manually adds new user to some organisation (implemented and working)
+* it's either staff member manually adds new user to some organisation (navigate to `/admin/users/orgmembership/add/` and create a new object)
-* or Identity Provided gives information about user's orgs (with govId for example)
+* or Identity Provided gives information about user's orgs (with govId for example) - not implemented yet
-* or the user who is already member of some organisation invites new users to that org (not implemented)
+* or the user who is already member of some organisation invites new users to that org (not implemented as well)

-To follow the first method:

-* Go to `Admin -> Users -> Organisations` section and ensure that desired organisation is created
-* Go to `Admin -> Users -> Org Memberships` section and add a new one:
-  * filling the org and the user
-  * setting new user role

-After that the new user should have access to the organisation (including objects created by another users of the same org).

 ### Document creation